-In response to the COVID-19 pandemic, Camp Cho-Yeh’s medical team has reviewed and revised our health center protocols in light of the guidelines published by the federal & state authorities.
-Our program team is reworking several scheduling and programming elements to mitigate the risk to campers.
-As always, your camper’s health and safety will continue to be a top priority.
+In response to the COVID-19 pandemic for Summer 2020, Camp Cho-Yeh’s medical team reviewed and revised our Health Center protocols in light of the guidelines published by the federal & state authorities.
+Our Program Team reworked several scheduling and programming elements to mitigate the risk to campers.
 Download our Health and Wellness PDF and read our Top 10 Strategies for promoting health and wellness.

 Download our Health and Wellness Summer Camp PDF

-Camp Cho-Yeh also has an Licensed Professional Counselor as part of the team to assist our campers and staff with any mental health concerns that may arise.
+Camp Cho-Yeh also has a Licensed Professional Counselor as part of the team to assist our campers and staff with any mental health concerns that may arise.